-You love your car, right?
-It gives you the freedom to cruise the streets and allows you to be independent and flexible.
+Having a reliable vehicle gives you the freedom to cruise the streets and allows you to be independent and flexible.
 It’s your pride and joy.

-Generally, motorists try to spend as little on their vehicle as possible, so when money’s short it can be tempting to skip a service.
+Motorists try to spend as little on their vehicle as possible, so when money’s short it can be tempting to skip a service.

-The cost of a service (including oil and filter change) can start from $159 (AA member service), pricing dependent on your specific vehicle and how in-depth a service you require.
+The cost of a service (including oil and filter change) can start from $160, pricing dependent on your specific vehicle and how in-depth a service you require.
 A replacement second-hand engine can cost anything from $3500 upwards, depending on vehicle type, engine mileage, and used engine stock.

-A blown head gasket replacement could cost anywhere from $1500.
+A blown head gasket replacement could cost anywhere from $2500.

 Suddenly the price tag for a yearly check doesn’t sound so bad.